Product was successfully added to your shopping cart.

-I have met many people over the years through bodybuilding, and the one thing that a large majority of us have in common is the fact that we all started training with weights in the garage.
-If you are over the age of 30, the chances that you started out of the garage of your house is great.
-To me, this was an era that has been lost along with "old school" talks.
-The garage is where my friends and I got together at about 4:00 every day after school.
-We didn't have any routines.
-We didn't follow a set schedule.
+I have met many people over the years through bodybuilding, and the one thing that a majority of us have in common—especially if you are over the age of 30—is the fact that we all started training with weights in the garage.
+To me, this was an era that has been lost along with “old school” talks.
+The garage is where my friends and I got together at about 4:00 pm every day after school.
+We didn’t have any routines.
+We didn’t follow a set schedule.
 What we all shared in common was to get big.
 Really big.
-But we didn't have any real idea of what to do (unless you had an older brother or uncle who used to "lift" weights back in the day).
+But we didn’t have any real idea of what to do (unless you had an older brother or uncle who used to “lift” weights back in the day).

 My dad was real cool.
 He started me off with a 115 lb weight set that we bought from a local sporting goods store up on West Side Avenue.
 I clearly remember how he would take me there on Saturdays to buy me various weightlifting related accessories.
 You know, stuff like the Arm Blaster and that attachment that helped you build a big thick neck.
 I can’t remember what that was called.
 He even bought me the latest protein powder that was sold in the local health food store.
 After my friends and I got done lifting, my dad would be just getting home from work.
 So he’d blend up some of the protein powder with bananas and strawberries for us.
 It was great.